-Weed control is essential for maintaining the productivity, the profitability and the sustainability of plant productions, and also to ensure the sanitary quality of crop products.
+Weed control is essential for maintaining productivity, profitability and sustainability of plant productions, and also to ensure the sanitary quality of crop products.

 The harmfulness of weeds species is defined in relation to a given crop.
 It can operate at several levels: competition for water, nutrients and light (direct primary harmfulness), impact on crop pests, on cultural or post-harvest operations, risk of toxicity in harvested products (indirect primary harmfulness), or at the farm or territorial scale through the dispersal of seeds and invasive species (secondary harmfulness) (CORDEAU, 2018).